 We’re sure you know all the benefits of your product or service.
 But do your customers know about them?

 You can tell them about them simply by providing a presentation or detailed research.
 Send it out after customers register on your website or after they click the feedback button on the website.

-Don’t send your customer all of your research, or documents with explanations that they won’t be able to understand.
+Don’t send your customers all of your research, or documents with explanations they won’t understand.
 Show your customer your product through your specialist’s eyes.